2C-O-4

 2C-O-4, also known as 4-isopropoxy-2,5-dimethoxyphenethylamine, is a phenethylamine of the 2C family.
 It is also a positional isomer of isoproscaline and was probably first synthesized by Alexander Shulgin.
 It produces hallucinogenic or psychedelic effects.
 Because of the low potency of 2C-O-4, and the inactivity of 2C-O, Shulgin felt that the 2C-O series would not be an exciting area for research, and did not pursue any further analogues.

 Use and effects

 Little is known about the psychopharmacological effects of 2C-O-4.
-Based on the one report available in his book PiHKAL, Shulgin lists the dose of 2C-O-4 as being >60 mg.
-At 60 mg, threshold psychoactive effects occurred.
+Based on the one report available in his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-O-4's dose as being greater than 60 mg orally.
+At this dose, threshold psychoactive effects occurred.
 These included awareness of something in the front part of the head, yawning, physiological changes, and a general exhilaration and excitement.
-The effects lasted a few hours and were rated as a +1 on the Shulgin Rating Scale.
+The effects lasted "a few hours" and were rated as a "plus-one" on the Shulgin Rating Scale.
 The drug was regarded as remaining to be fully explored.

-Toxicity

-The toxicity of 2C-O-4 is not known.

 Pharmacology

+Pharmacodynamics

-The pharmacology of 2C-O-4 has been studied.
+The pharmacology of 2C-O-4 analogues has been studied.